chanathut/lightink-ui/docs/prd.md

 - **Whimsical Icons**: Lucide React icons with your color palette
 - **Smooth Animations**: 300ms ease-out transitions with playful micro-interactions

- **Typography:** A clean font (e.g., Inter) for UI/body, paired with an elegant and minimal and bold serif (e.g., DM Serif Display) for major headings.
+ **Typography:** A clean font (e.g., Inter) for UI/body, paired with an elegant and minimal and bold serif (e.g., inter) for major headings.

 #### **Target Device and Platforms**